zguillez/generator-base-backbone/README.md

 * You can also create and edit HTML templates files in **/templates/html**.

-You can use combined Jade and Lodash for templating:
+You can use combined Pug and Lodash for templating:

-	//templates/index.jade
+	//templates/index.pug

 	header#header
 	section(class='content')